 Most people are fooling themselves by thinking there is any danger in sharing a business idea, when the real danger they’re shirking from is hurting their ego realizing that the market doesn’t want what they have to offer.

-Alright, so now that you now what you’re really afraid of… what can you do instead of hiding from the real fears you have about sharing your idea?”
+Alright, so now that you know what you’re really afraid of… What can you do instead of hiding from the real fears you have about sharing your business idea?

 Rather than focusing on hiding your big idea, get to it and focus on what’s really important: you as a leader, your team, how you deliver your product or service, and your customers’ feedback.
 Actually, you probably won’t have a team and a product in the very first days, and won’t even realize you’re growing in a leadership role, so focus first on your customers.